unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

     trueDistribution.draw()
   }
 ```
-Assuming a normal model, our goal is to infer the unknown parameters $$\mu$$ and $$\sigma$$ of the normal distribution from
+In the following we will denote the unknown parameters by $$\theta$$; I.e. $$\theta = (\mu, \sigma)$$ and the observed data points
-this data.
-Denoting the unknown parameters as $\theta = (\mu, \sigma)^T$, the task is to estimate the *posterior distribution*
+by $$y$$.
+Formally, our task is to compute the *posterior distribution*
 $$p(\theta | y) = \frac{p(\theta) p(y | \theta)}{p(y)}$$ where $$p(\theta)$$ is a prior distribution over the parameters,
 which we will define later.

+*Remark: Computing the posterior distribution of the parameters will also be our goal in a real shape model fitting application.
-*Remark: In a shape model fitting application, the parameters $$\theta$$ are all the model parameters and the data $$y$$ are
+The only difference is that the parameters $$\theta$$ are not mean and standarddeviation, but the shape model parameters, and the data $$y$$ are
-observations from the target shape, such as a set of landmark points, a surface or even an image.*
+not simulated numbers, but measurements of the target object, such as a set of landmark points, a surface or even an image.*

 ### Metropolis Hastings Algorithm

-In Scalismo, the way we approach such fitting problem is by using the
+The way we approach such fitting problem in Scalismo is by using the
 Metropolis Hastings algorithm.
-The Metropolis Hastings algorithm allows us to
+The Metropolis-Hastings algorithm allows us to
-draw samples from any distribution.
-The only requirements are, that the unnormalized
-distribution can be evaluated point-wise.
-To make the algorithm work, we need
+draw samples from any distribution, given that the unnormalized distribution can be evaluated point-wise.
+This requirement is
- to specify a proposal distribution $$Q(\theta | \theta')$$, from which we can sample.
+easy to fulfill for all shape modelling applications.

+For setting up the Metropolis-Hastings algorithm, we need two things:
+1. The (unnormalized) target distribution, from which we want to sample.
+In our case this is the posterior distribution $$p(\theta | y)$$
+2. A proposal distribution $$(Q(\theta' | \theta))$$, which generates for a given sample $$\theta$$ a new sample $$\theta''$$.

 The Metropolis Hastings algorithm introduces an ingenious scheme for accepting
- and rejecting the samples from the proposal distribution, based on the target density,
+and rejecting the samples from this proposal distribution, based on their probability under the target density,
- such that the resulting sequence of samples are distributed according to the
+such that the resulting sequence of samples is guaranteed to be distributed according to the
 target distribution.

-Hence to make this algorithm work in Scalismo, we need to define:

-1. The (unnormalized) target distribution, from which we want to sample.
-2. The proposal generator

-Before we discuss these components in detail, we first define a class for representing
+Before we discuss how we set up these components in Scalismo, we first define a class for representing
 the parameters $$\theta = (\mu, \sigma)$$:
 ```scala mdoc:silent
 case class Parameters(mu : Double, sigma: Double)